team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 ```
 #### STEP 2- CGP CAVEMAN v18.2 flagging - cgpFlagCaVEMan

 For this step the flagging .ini files are required, these contain the parameters for the flagging of the variants.
-A copy of these are shared with this repository in the resources folder.
+A copy of these are shared within this repository in the resources folder.
 The files are:
 - [**flag.to.vcf.convert.ini**](../resources/caveman/flag.to.vcf.convert.ini) -  contains conversions of flags to FLAG ID
 - [**flag.vcf.config.ini**](../resources/caveman/flag.vcf.config.ini) - specifies which flags are cutoffs to use for WXS, WGS, etc.